 Find out more about Cathy Toogood

-To help you save money on your motoring abroad, and to prevent any potential pitfalls, follow our 10-step plan below.
+To help you save money on your holiday motoring, and to prevent any potential pitfalls, follow our 10-step plan below.

 1. Pre-book your hire car to make big savings

 If you’ve shopped around to find a killer holiday deal, don’t waste your hard work by paying over the odds for car hire.
 This is what you’ll do if you leave booking your hire car until the last minute before setting off or, even worse, when you reach your destination.

 For example, in summer 2015 (based on pick-up on July 25, 2015), the pay-at-location price for a five-door Seat Leon or similar model of car with Hertz from Malaga Airport was £420 for a two-week rental.
 However, the very same car type pre-booked through TravelSupermarket with Auto-Europe was just £234 – that’s less than half price and a saving of around £186 for a few minutes online.